12 August 2020

 Behavioural changes in how employees access health and wellbeing benefits due to the pandemic will bring long-term advantages for employers and employees

-Brett Hill, Distribution Director at Towergate Health & Protection says: “Many health and wellbeing benefits had a digital element prior to the pandemic, such as the ability to access doctors virtually; and others have been enhanced as a result of the crisis, such as virtual physiotherapy appointments.
+Brett Hill, Distribution Director at Towergate Employee Benefits says: “Many health and wellbeing benefits had a digital element prior to the pandemic, such as the ability to access doctors virtually; and others have been enhanced as a result of the crisis, such as virtual physiotherapy appointments.
 A significant change, however, is that there is now greater awareness of remote and digital wellbeing benefits, as staff have engaged with healthcare in this way to a far greater extent – either out of necessity or increased awareness - as a result of the pandemic.
 The ramifications of which, on the healthcare industry and employees, are set to be felt long term as preferences, expectations and delivery methods have shifted.”

 Lasting change in engaging with healthcare